The Language of Yoga

 Lay face down on your mat and place your fingers inline with the center of your chest.
 Press down through the tops of your feet and your pubic bone as you partially straighten your arms.
 Draw your shoulder blades down your back and hug your elbows into your sides.
 Keep your glutes passive and allow your spinal muscles and arms to guide you into the posture.

 Transition into Up Dog from Chaturanga or from laying prone.
 Once in the posture, allow the glutes to be relatively passive.
-Focus on grounding down through your fingers, hands and feet while lifting your thighs, hip-points and chest.
+Focus on grounding down through your fingers, hands and feet while lifting your thighs, hips, and chest.

 Bridge Pose with arms overhead

 Lay on your back and pull your feet close to your hips.
-Separate your feet hip-width.
+Separate your feet hip-width apart.
 Reach your arms overhead—your arms will be on the floor next to your head instead of underneath your torso in the posture.
 This position of the arms will make all of the muscles of your hips and legs, including your glutes, work more intensely.
 Press down through your feet and raise your hips.
 Your glutes will fire to help raise your hips.
 Gently engage your inner legs by imagining that you’re squeezing a block between your thighs.

 Camel Pose